thindil/steamsky/bin/doc/MODDING.md

 ### Item data structure
 - Each item starts with tag `item`.
-- Attribute `index` is a item index (it can be number or text) and must be unique.
+- Attribute `index` is a item index (it can be a number or text) and must be unique.
 This value is used in ships and recipes data entries.
-- Optional attribute `action`: what to do with this item.
+- Optional attribute `action`: What to do with this item.
 Possible values
   are: "add" (add this item, default option), "remove" (remove this item) or "update" (update selected item).
 - `name` attribute: name of item displayed in various places (cargo info, crafting, etc.)
-- Attribute `weight`: weight of one item in kilograms
+- Attribute `weight`: Weight of one item in kilograms
-- Attribute `type`: item type of item (from *game.dat* file, entry *ItemsTypes*)
+- Attribute `type`: Item type of item (from *game.dat* file, entry *ItemsTypes*)
 - Each `trade` tag is for selected type of bases: Industrial, Agricultural, Refinery, Shipyard, Military.
 Attribute `price` is price of item in selected